Risk Management

 Objectives

 Our risk management system is designed to meet the needs of the mechanical and plant engineering business.
-It allows for a systematic, consistent risk recording, analysis and – to the extent possible – assessment, and for effective countermeasures to be initiated at an early stage.
+It allows for a systematic, consistent risk recording, analysis and, to the extent possible, assessment, and for effective countermeasures to be initiated at an early stage to avoid serious individual risks, to transfer transferable risks to third parties where this makes economic sense, and generally to reduce the overall risk.
 We document all specific risks, provided that they are identifiable and sufficiently concrete.
 Non-quantifiable strategic risks as well as general risks with a low probability of occurring are not taken into account, unless they are risks with very high damage potential (referred to as extreme risks).
-We also document and evaluate our opportunities; the relevant information is contained in the “Opportunities” page 104 chapter of the Annual Report 2021.
+We also document and evaluate our opportunities; the relevant information is contained in the → “Opportunities” page 88 chapter of the Annual Report 2024.

 Methods and processes

 The risk management system covers all essential business and decision-making processes.
 We maintain open dealings with risks and encourage employees to report any misdirected developments at an early stage.
 The risk management process takes account of all risks of the participating companies.
 The central risk management team at Dürr AG initiates the nine-stage process every six months.
 The centerpiece of this standard risk cycle is the risk inventory of the Group’s companies.
-In the risk inventory, individual risks are identified, assessed and consolidated, i.e. classified into 16 specific risk fields (chart 2.70).
+In the risk inventory, individual risks are identified, assessed and consolidated, i.e. classified into 16 specific risk fields (see chart).
 The risk fields cover management, core and supporting processes as well as external risk areas.
-In comparison to the previous year, the new risk field “Corporate/Information Security” was added to the previously existing 15 risk fields due to the growing importance of these topics.
-At the same time, a corporate security team was established within the Corporate Management System Assurance department.
-Risks within this field already contained in other risk fields in the past were reclassified.

-The risk managers of the operating units and Dürr AG are responsible for assessing individual risks.
+The assessment of individual risks is carried out by the risk managers of the operating units and by Dürr AG.
 They use the risk management manual as well as risk structure spreadsheets to do so.
-The assessment process consists of three stages: First of all, the damage potential is calculated, i.e. the maximum impact on EBIT, or equity respectively, that can result from a risk in the following 24 months.
+The assessment process consists of three stages: First of all, the damage potential is calculated, i.e. the maximum impact on EBIT and equity that can result from a risk in the following 24 months.
 Next, we assess the probability of occurrence of a specific risk.
 In a third step, the effectiveness of possible countermeasures is examined and assessed using a risk-reducing factor.

-The bottom line is the net risk potential, i.e. the net equity risk that remains after taking the probability of occurrence and the effectiveness of countermeasures into account.
-The lower the probability of occurrence and the higher the effectiveness of countermeasures, the more sharply the net risk declines.
-The net risks of the 16 risk fields correspond to the sum total of net risks of all individual risks assigned.
+The bottom line is the net risk, i.e. the net equity risk that remains after taking the probability of occurrence and the effectiveness of countermeasures into account.
+The lower the probability of occurrence and the higher the effectiveness of countermeasures, the lower the net risk is.
+The net risks of the 16 risk fields correspond to the sum total of net risks of all individual risks assigned to them.
 Depending on the extent of the net risk, each risk field is assigned to one of the four following categories:

 - Very low (≤ €5 million)